A Wearable Calm Ritual for an Overthinking Mind

 Other Strategies to Combine with Patches (Because Overthinking Is Stubborn)

-Patches address the biological component, but overthinking also has behavioral and cognitive aspects.
-Here's how to attack it from multiple angles:
+A wearable ritual is just one small piece.
+Overthinking also has behavioral and cognitive sides.
+Here's how to approach it from multiple angles:

 The "Worry Window" Technique